 Are we on the brink of tyranny?

-Big tech, who controls the flow of information in our country, is de-platforming people with whom they disagree politically.
+Big tech, which controls the flow of information in our country, is de-platforming people with whom they disagree politically.
 Voices from Germany and Mexico have warned us of the danger of these actions.
 Members of Congress are proposing a commission to discuss reigning in the freedom of the press.
 Be careful about what you seek.
 When the other party or political persuasion is in power, and the shoe is on the other foot, people may silence you.

 Franklin finishes his statement with these words, “An evil magistrate intrusted with power to punish for words, would be armed with a weapon the most destructive and terrible.
 Under pretence of pruning off the exuberant branches, he would be apt to destroy the tree.”